-- 1 cup sourdough starter, room temperature
+- 1 cup sourdough starter room temperature

 - 2 cups all-purpose flour (can substitute with bread flour, Kamut flour, einkorn flour, or 1/2 whole wheat)

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1 tsp salt
+- 1 teaspoon salt

 - In medium bowl, whisk together the wet ingredients: butter, eggs, milk, maple extract, and sourdough starter until just blended.
 Stir in the dry ingredients: flour, baking soda, baking powder, salt.
 There may be some small lumps.
 Once the pancake mixture starts to bubble, it's ready to cook.
-If pancake batter is too thick add 1 Tablespoon of buttermilk.
+If pancake batter is too thick, add 1 Tablespoon of buttermilk.

 - Depending on the size of pancakes you prefer, use 1/4 to 1/3 cup of batter for each sourdough pancake.
 Add batter to the hot griddle.
 Cook about 1-2 minutes, until there are bubbles across the top and until edges are dry.
 Using a pancake turner, turn and cook another side until golden brown.
 Serve warm with butter and maple syrup, or fresh fruit.